 There is also a big move towards a much more cloud-based gaming and app environment.
 Think Steam meets iCloud, except Microsoft is running the servers (which incidentally went down during their presentation)

-It’ll be interesting to see how this affects console development, and how nice Microsoft is going to be treating indie developers with this new console.
+We were talking to an IT support company in London about this recently and we agreed that It’ll be interesting to see how this affects console development, and how nice Microsoft is going to be treating indie developers with this new console.
 I certainly am eager to learn more and find out if it’s possible to publish my upcoming game Miree on the console.